Purpose

 Complete instructions and requirements are in the application in Nova.

-For information on how assessors rate applications see the Evaluation Rubric – Activity Projects.
+For information on how assessors rate applications see the Guide to OAC Assessment and the Evaluation Rubric – Activity Projects.

 For details on creating a profile or submitting an application in Nova, see the Nova User Guide.